cyverse-gis/neon-science-summit-2019/README.md

 # neon-science-summit-2019
 Example Notebooks for NEON Science Summit Planet Labs breakout session

-# Copy samples

-Clone this repository into the running instance
+# Cloning a GitHub Repository

+Clone this repository - there are example .ipynb notebooks for you to work with.

 ```
 git clone https://github.com/cyverse-gis/neon-science-summit-2019
 ```

-# Find and get NEON Data with R Shiny
+# Find and download NEON data with our R Shiny App

-## Run Shiny app in RStudio
+## Run the Shiny app in RStudio

-Clone the repository to your computer or VM
+Clone the Shiny App repository

 ```
 git clone https://github.com/cyverse-gis/neon-shiny-browser
 ```

-Change your RStudio working directory to the downloaded location
+Change your RStudio working directory to the location of the app:

 ```
 getwd()
 setwd("~/neon-shiny-browser")
 ```

-Load the Shiny Library and run the app
+Load Shiny and run the app (note - the app has numerous spatial dependencies which must also be installed if running on a local machine, this can take some time).

 ```
 library(shiny)
 runApp()
 ```

-Note - you may need to install additional dependencies for the app on your local computer first.

 ## Run Shiny app in CyVerse